Terms of Service

 - Be fraudulent or negligent in your representations to us.

 - Hack, crack, phish, SQL inject, or otherwise compromise the security or integrity of the Elizabeth & Clarke Site, Service, or its Users’ computers.
 We’ve never heard of people mixing buying women’s clothing with federal hacking crimes, but you never know what someone’s hobbies might be.

 - Do anything else that infringes on the rights of third parties or Elizabeth & Clarke.

 Ok, payment stuff is important.
 Our terms may change from time to time, and it may be hard to change this Agreement up each time we do it, so you agree that the payment terms on our website are hereby incorporated into this Agreement by reference.
 That’s legal speak for, “Look on our site, and those are the terms that will apply.”

 We can make some general statements, though.
 All major credit and debit cards are accepted including Amex, MasterCard, Visa, Discover, JCB, and Diners Club.
 We use Stripe to process payments and store card details.

-Without limiting the above general statement that our site takes priority when determining prices, we offer all products listed on our Site on a ‘Pre-Order’ basis.
+Without limiting the above general statement that our site takes priority when determining prices, we offer many products listed on our Site on a ‘Pre-Order’ basis.
 That means, we will charge your charge and collect payment as soon as you place your order, however, your order may not ship for several months.
 Please look on our Site to find the next delivery window available.